Somye55/vivaldi-transparent-effect/README.md

 #### Step 2: Download and Place the CSS File

-1. Download the `custom.css` file from this repository.
+1. Download the `main.css` file from this repository.
 2. Create a folder on your computer in a safe, permanent location (e.g., `Documents/Vivaldi CSS`).
-3. Place the downloaded `custom.css` file inside this new folder.
+3. Place the downloaded `main.css` file inside this new folder.

 #### Step 3: Tell Vivaldi Where to Find Your CSS